drBenway/pixi-vn-wiki/start/labels.md

 GameStepManager.callLabel(StartLabel)
 ```

-Remember that if you call the `GameStepManager.callLabel` inside a step, you should return the [result of first step of the called label](#all-steps-result) and pass the [parameters](#all-steps-parameters).
+Remember that if you execute the `GameStepManager.callLabel` inside a step, you should return the [result of first step of the called label](#all-steps-result) and pass the [parameters](#all-steps-parameters).

 ```typescript
 export const startLabel = newLabel(START_LABEL_ID,